webpack/webpack.js.org/src/content/api/cli.md

 ];
 ```

-To run webpack with only using the `second` config:
+To run only the `second` configuration:

 ```bash
 npx webpack --config-name second